SpeedyWeather/SpeedyWeather.jl/docs/src/spectral_transform.md

 ### Meridional derivative

-The meridioinal derivative of the spherical harmonics is a derivative of the Legendre polynomials for which the following recursion relation applies[^10],[^11]
+The meridional derivative of the spherical harmonics is a derivative of the Legendre polynomials for which the following recursion relation applies[^10],[^11]

 ```math